Porter's generic strategies: Origin

-Cost Leadership Strategy
+Cost leadership strategy

-This strategy involves the firm winning market share by appealing to cost-conscious or price-sensitive customers.
+Cost leadership strategies involve the firm winning market share by appealing to cost-conscious or price-sensitive customers.
 This is achieved by having the lowest prices in the target market segment, or at least the lowest price to value ratio (price compared to what customers receive).
 To succeed at offering the lowest price while still achieving profitability and a high return on investment, the firm must be able to operate at a lower cost than its rivals.
 There are three main ways to achieve this.

 The first approach is achieving a high asset utilization.
 In service industries, this may mean for example a restaurant that turns tables around very quickly, or an airline that turns around flights very fast.
 In manufacturing, it will involve production of high volumes of output.
 These approaches mean fixed costs are spread over a larger number of units of the product or service, resulting in a lower unit cost, i.e. the firm hopes to take advantage of economies of scale and experience curve effects.
 For industrial firms, mass production becomes both a strategy and an end in itself.
 Higher levels of output both require and result in high market share, and create an entry barrier to potential competitors, who may be unable to achieve the scale necessary to match the firms low costs and prices.

 The second dimension is achieving low direct and indirect operating costs.
 This is achieved by offering high volumes of standardized products, offering basic no-frills products and limiting customization and personalization of service.
 Production costs are kept low by using fewer components, using standard components, and limiting the number of models produced to ensure larger production runs.
 Overheads are kept low by paying low wages, locating premises in low rent areas, establishing a cost-conscious culture, etc. Maintaining this strategy requires a continuous search for cost reductions in all aspects of the business.
 This will include outsourcing, controlling production costs, increasing asset capacity utilization, and minimizing other costs including distribution, R&D and advertising.
 The associated distribution strategy is to obtain the most extensive distribution possible.
 Promotional strategy often involves trying to make a virtue out of low cost product features.